syncfusion-content/jsp-docs/jsp/PivotGrid/Paging.md

 ![](Paging_images/virtual-scrolling.png)

-## Page Settings
+## Page settings

 The properties associated to paging are:

-* enablePaging – This property is used to enable/disable paging in PivotClient control.
+* enablePaging: Enables/disables paging in the pivot client control.
-* pagerOptions.categoricalPageSize - Specifies the number of categorical columns to be displayed within a page of the PivotClient control.
+* pagerOptions.categoricalPageSize: Specifies the number of categorical columns to be displayed within a page of the pivot client control.
-* pagerOptions.seriesPageSize - Specifies the number of series rows to be displayed within a page of the PivotClient control.
+* pagerOptions.seriesPageSize: Specifies the number of series rows to be displayed within a page of the pivot client control.
-* pagerOptions.categoricalCurrentPage - Sets the current page of the categorical axis in PivotClient control.
+* pagerOptions.categoricalCurrentPage: Sets the current page of the categorical axis in the pivot client control.
-* pagerOptions.seriesCurrentPage - Sets the current page of the series axis in PivotClient control.
+* pagerOptions.seriesCurrentPage: Sets the current page of the series axis in the pivot client control.

-Page setting for categorical and series axes are mandatorily needed to be set in data source property by using the following properties.
+Page setting for categorical and series axes should be set in the data source property by using the following properties:

 {% highlight html %}